eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPA_01<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 The Wallet Unit used by a User, as well as the Relying Party Instance used by the Relying Party, SHALL implement a mechanism for Relying Party authentication in PID or attestation presentation transactions.
-This mechanism SHALL: - enable the Wallet Unit to identify and authenticate the Relying Party, - enable the Wallet Unit to verify that the request from the Relying Party was not copied and replayed, - use an access certificate issued in accordance with [[Topic 27](./annex-2.02-high-level-requirements-by-topic.md#a2316-topic-27-registration-of-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties)].
+This mechanism SHALL: - enable the Wallet Unit to identify and authenticate the Relying Party, - enable the Wallet Unit to verify that the request from the Relying Party was not copied and replayed, - use an access certificate issued in accordance with [Topic 27][topic-27]].

 *Note: Wallet Units and Relying Parties comply with this requirement if they comply with the requirements in this Topic.*